 The thesis or purpose statement needs to match what you state in your essay.
 Preparing an outline before you begin your paper helps you stay on track.
 Teachers will often assign an outline for that reason.
 However, even if it’s not part of your assignment, creating an outline is an effective way to organize your paper.

 Generally, you’ll provide either a thesis statement or a purpose statement.
 As you enter college writing classes, you will need to understand how to write a good thesis statement.
-Your instructor provides an assignment rubric, which you should follow at all times.
-The school or public librarian can guide you to excellent resources on writing essays and research papers.
+Your instructor will provide an assignment rubric, which you should follow at all times.
+The school or public librarian can guide you to excellent resources on writing essays and research papers in different writing styles.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?